Australian owned and operated. Supporting Australian small businesses for 10 years.

 Getting a business loan will have an effect on your credit score.
 Moreover, if it’s not handled correctly, it could make it harder to get approved for a mortgage.

-A business loan along with mortgage can create a lot of forward momentum, but at what cost?
+A business loan along with a mortgage can create a lot of forward momentum, but managing both a mortgage and a business loan at the same time can be challenging due to the simultaneous financial obligations and their impact on your credit.

 Being aware of all the things that affect your credit is important.
 In this article, you’ll find some good ways to keep your credit score healthy when applying for a mortgage and business loan.